Error404Shubh/Error404Shubh/README.md

 </div>

 <h2 align = "center" color: "White" background-color = "lightcolor"  border-radius: "6px">
-I'm a Mca Student &amp; Freelancer Front-end and android native developer creating awesome and effective visual identities ,android apps and Websites for companies of all sides around the globe.
+I'm tech enthusiast, &amp; Freelancer Front-end and android developer creating awesome and effective visual identities ,android apps and Websites for companies of all sides around the globe.
   Let's start scrolling and learn more about me😉.